heizerbalazs/IOT_Manufacturing_System_Monitoring/OPC-UA-server/README.md

 # OPC UA Server

-This is the data source of my IOT-Manufacturing model.
+This is the data source of my IOT-Manufacturing project.
 The plant_simulation folder contains the files wich purpose is to simulate an unreliable production machine.

 ## Usage